Looking for magazine writing jobs that pay well and are open to new writers?

 How Much Do Magazine Writers Make?

-When starting out as an entry-level content writer, you might be thrilled to work for $0.05 a word while honing your skills and building your portfolio.
+When starting out as an entry-level content writer, you might be thrilled to work for $0.05 a word while honing your content writing skills and building your portfolio.

 As you improve and your confidence grows, you can earn $0.10 or more a word, doubling your income.
-And with the magazine jobs listed here, you can earn at least $0.20 per word!
+And with the magazine jobs listed here, you can earn at least $0.20 per word for your written content!

 So, what does it take to turn this dream into reality?

-How To Improve Your Chances at Getting Published in a Magazine?
+How To Improve Your Chances of Getting Published in a Magazine?

 You know you have great ideas.
-The thing is, plenty of other writers do too.
+The thing is, every other content writer does too.

-What separates struggling writers from those who earn $0.10 a word or more?
+What separates a struggling freelance writer from those who earn $0.10 a word or more?
 Well-paid published writers prioritize the following:

 - Developing their writing skills